fallingleaf/thought/stack.md

   - Maximum sliding window: find maximum value in window K size.
 When we see new number in current window that larger than previous one, we don't need to keep previous number.
 Use double queue to store value in decreasing order.
+  - Next larger element for each element in array: brute force approach is to use 2 loops, => repeated work: find bigger elements process.
+Analyze: at index i, need to compare value for all index from i + 1 => use stack to store smaller values, when encounter larger value, pop smaller value out of stack and set into answer.

 - Use stack to store temporary data from last computation (without the need to recursive)
   - Binary tree - pre-order transversal: root -> left -> right.